futuregrid/manual/doc/source/introduction.rst

     in which you describe problems like feature request, or bug report.
 A ticket will be automatically generated and you'll receive an auto-reply mail with the ticket number for further reference.
-FutureGrid staff will be looking into the ticket and working on it.
-You will receive updates and resolution through email upon the completion of the investigation.
+FutureGrid staff will look into the ticket and work on it.
+You will receive updates and verdicts via email, upon the completion of the investigation.
     Please be aware that feedback may not be instantaneous.
 Tickets you have submitted can be viewed in your